How To Choose The Best

 Running Shoes For Shin Splints?

-Shin splints are a common ailment for runners of all levels, from the weekend warrior to the elite athlete.
-If you are experiencing some pain in the front of your lower leg, you may be suffering from medial tibial stress syndrome, better known as "shin splints."
+Shin splints are a common ailment for runners of all levels, from the weekend warrior, trail runner, to the elite athlete.
+If you are experiencing some shin pain or pain in the front of your lower leg, you may be suffering from medial tibial stress syndrome, better known as "shin splints."